 From the fairly common to the fairly rare category comes the Rainpool Spreadwing.
 It is a local specialty of the Lower Rio Grande Valley of Texas.

 Damselfly Identification: Narrow Wings

 In the United States, the narrow winged damselflies, the typical damselflies seen at local ponds and backyards (Family Coenagrionidae) account for approximately 100 of the 125 identified species.
 When it comes to damselfly identification, the odds are very high that the typical damselfly anyone sees, fits into this family.

 As a group they tend to be weak flyers.
-They tend to perch on low branches and leaves, making it fairly easy to take pictures of them.
+Consequently, they tend to perch on low branches and leaves, making it fairly easy to take pictures of them.

-Damselfly identification in the narrow-winged family gets a bit easier then because the bulk of species fit inot one of three genera:
+Damselfly identification in the narrow-winged family starts by recognizing that the bulk of species fit into one of three genera:

 - American Bluets (Enallagma)